Ababu Namwamba: Political career

 Namwamba was first elected to parliament in the 2007 Kenyan parliamentary election as a member of the Orange Democratic Movement (ODM), representing Budalang'i Constituency in the National Assembly of Kenya.
 He was Parliamentary Secretary of the ODM from 2008 to 2013, and served as Minister for Sports and Youth Affairs from 2012 until the ODM lost office in the 2013 election.

 In 2016, Namwamba quit ODM where he was serving as secretary general.
-He felt that the party leader Raila Odinga (who had stood for the presidency twice) was no longer capable of convincing voters to support him.
+He felt that Raila Odinga, the party leader who had stood for the presidency twice, was no longer capable of convincing voters to support him.
 He joined the newly relaunched Labour Party of Kenya, and since September 2016 he has been the leader of the Labour Party.
 In March 2017 the Labour Party announced that it would support the presidential candidacy of Uhuru Kenyatta in the election of August 2017.
 Namwamba lost his Budalang'i seat in that election.

 In January 2018, Namwamba was nominated to the position of Chief Administrative Secretary in the Ministry of Foreign Affairs and was sworn into office in March 2018.

 Personal life

-Namwamba is a supporter of English Premier League club Manchester United.
+Namwamba is a supporter of English Premier League club Arsenal F.C..